 Initial Verification Checks:

-- Politically Exposed Person (PEP) screening
+- Checking if someone is a Politically Exposed Person (PEP)

 Digital Footprint Analysis:

-- Device fingerprinting to identify suspicious patterns
+- Using device fingerprinting to spot weird patterns

 Continuous Monitoring: